Satyajit-147/ROS2-Basics/README.md

 ### Topics

 Topics are the communication channels in ROS 2.
-It's a named location that allows the publisher nodes to publish the message and the subscriber noded (subscribed to the location) to access the message and process it further.
+It's a named location that allows the publisher nodes to publish the message and the subscriber noded (a node with subscription to the location) to access the message and process it further.

 In my example: